ssuingchen/sentiment_analysis/README.md

 ## LSTM Five Point Scale

-Please run the following code in the Five_Point.ipynb notebook <br>
+Please run the following code in the Five_Points.ipynb notebook <br>
 The dataset is Twitter-sentiment-self-drive-DFE.csv

 These are the hyperparameters used